foldda/rda/README.md

 ## Getting Started

-> *The RDA API contains only one class and one interface which are easy to understand and to use.
-The API has no 3rd party dependency and requires no installation.*
+> *The RDA API has no 3rd party dependency and requires no installation.
+It contains only one class and one interface which are very simple and easy to use.*

 This project provides the RDA-encoding API in three languages: [C#](https://github.com/foldda/rda/tree/main/src/CSharp), [Java](https://github.com/foldda/rda/blob/main/src/Java/), and [Python](https://github.com/foldda/rda/blob/main/src/Python).
-To start, simply include the provided source files in your project, and use the API types/methods in your program, which are very simple -
+To start, simply include the provided source files in your project, and use the API types/methods in your program, as explained below -

-#### _API Part 1: Rda class_
+#### _Using class Rda_

-The _Rda class_ is modeled as a "container" object.
-It implements the RDA encoding and decoding via these methods:
+The _Rda class_ implements the RDA encoding and decoding and is modeled as a "container".
+It provides these methods:

 * **Setter-Getter** methods are for assigning and retrieving the container's content using index-based addresses,
 * **ToString** method is for RDA-encoding, i.e. serializing the container object and its content into a string, and